 So, the only thing you’d have to do is be prepared to buy a lounge pass.
 And, it’s available at over 1,300 airport lounges in over 600 cities worldwide.

-Yet, when Max and I were flying from Istanbul with Qatar Airways Business Class… we were going to fly out from the Sabiha Gökçen Airport.
+Yet, when Paul and I were flying from Istanbul with Qatar Airways Business Class… we were going to fly out from the Sabiha Gökçen Airport.
 And, with these business class flights, we were expecting to have access to an airport lounge.

 Thus, I had assumed that we would have access to a lounge with Qatar Business Class.
 Yet, sometimes when assuming things it doesn’t end up as expected.

 So, I double-checked the Qatar Airways website to see what lounge we could use at that airport.
 And, on the Qatar Worldwide Lounges webpage… I discovered that the airport lounge we could access was the LGM Lounge.

 Then, having done a little bit of research about it… we didn’t have high expectations about this airport lounge in Istanbul.
 That’s because many of the reviews weren’t that positive.

 So, when we arrived at the Sabiha Gökçen Airport, we had a drama while we were checking in.
 And, we’ll have to tell you all about our check in and our Qatar Airways Business Class experience… in another blog post soon.

 Yet, in this blog post… I’ll take you inside the airport lounge at Sabiha Gökçen Airport.
 But, there is a twist…

 So, when Paul and I were having our shocking experience at the Qatar Airways check in counter for business class… I thought I’d double check with the Qatar Airways staff member, which airport lounge we could use.